Image

 What is co-design?

 Co-design is an ambitious socio-political project that aims to restore people’s right to the city and their power to shape everyday spaces.
 Our cities are changing us, so why shouldn’t we be able to change our cities? arki_lab’s take on co-design aims to bridge the existing gap between users and designers to create more viable projects.
-Our unique approach comes from creating a common language between the end-users and designers to establish more democratic and non-hierarchical dialogues.
+Our unique approach comes from creating a common language between citizens, stakeholders and designers to establish more democratic and non-hierarchical dialogues.

 Who does arki_lab collaborate with?